Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

 \subsection{Nuclear Magnetic Resonance}

-Bulk magnetization at low temperatures in many of the $S=1/2$ HAF chains is often dominated by extrinsic paramagnetic impurities or chain-end effects.
-Therefore, to verify the intrinsic nature of Cu$^{2+}$ moments in Cu(Ampy)ClBr, $^1$H NMR($I=1/2$, $\gamma_N /2\pi = 42.57748$ MHz/T, and 99.98 \% natural abundance) was measured on the bulk sample down to 0.09 K. So by measuring the $^1$H NMR lineshape and spin-lattice relaxation rate $1/T_1$, one can extract static and dynamic properties associated with the magnetic spin chain formed by Cu$^{2+}$ ions.
+Bulk magnetization at low temperatures in many of the $S=1/2$ HAF chains is often dominated by extrinsic paramagnetic impurities and/or chain-end effects.
+Therefore, to verify the intrinsic nature of Cu$^{2+}$ moments in Cu(Ampy)ClBr, $^1$H NMR($I=1/2$, $\gamma_N /2\pi = 42.57748$ MHz/T, and 99.98 \% natural abundance) was measured on the bulk sample.
+So by measuring the $^1$H NMR lineshape and spin-lattice relaxation rate $1/T_1$, one can extract static and dynamic properties associated with the magnetic spin chain formed by Cu$^{2+}$ ions.
 The $^1$H NMR signal was obtained using a spin-echo pulse sequence.
 All our spectra were obtained from Fast Fourier transformation (FFT) technique by transforming half of the spin-echo measured in the time domain into the frequency domain.
-Fig. \ref{F7} shows the $^1$H-NMR spectra measured in the temperature range $180-0.030$ K for the frequency $f = 67.70$ MHz at an applied field of 15.90 kOe.
+Fig. \ref{F7} shows the $^1$H-NMR spectra measured in the temperature range $0.030-180$ K for the frequency $f = 67.70$ MHz at an applied field of 15.90 kOe.
 In the present compound, there are 8 protons with two different Wyckoff positions, $2e$ ($x, 1/4, z$) and $4f$ ($x, y, z$) in a unit cell.

 We observed a single spectral line with a FWHM of 31 kHz around zero shift position at 180 K. The increase in FWHM with decreasing temperature can be attributed to the increase of bulk $\chi$ and consequently a greater distribution of local susceptibilities.
 The position of the central line remains unchanged with temperature, confirming a weak hyperfine coupling of $^1$H with the Cu$^{2+}$ ions due to a negligible overlap of their orbitals.
 The broadening of the spectral line is mainly due to the classical dipolar effects.

 To investigate the dynamical properties of Cu$^{2+}$ moments and the ground state properties, temperature-dependent $^1$H spin-lattice relaxation rates ($1/T_1$) were measured at different frequencies.
 We used the saturation recovery method for the $1/T_1$ measurements.
-For a $I=1/2$ nucleus, the recovery of the longitudinal nuclear magnetization $M(t)$ at a time $t$ is expected to follow a single exponential behavior after a saturating pulse sequence with the following function:
+For an $I=1/2$ nucleus, the recovery of the longitudinal nuclear magnetization $M(t)$ at a time $t$ is expected to follow a single exponential behavior after a saturating pulse sequence with the following form: